TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/loading_application.md

 # Loading an Application {#LOADING_APPLICATION}

-Once the application image (`.appimage`/`.mcelf`) is created one needs to copy or flash these to a supported boot media so that the application can start executing once the SOC is powered ON
+Once the application image (.mcelf) is created one needs to copy or flash these to a supported boot media so that the application can start executing once the SOC is powered ON

 When flashing the application we also need to flash a bootloader or SBL image.